Want to get your head around blockchain? Here is an ELI5 for dummies: What is Blockchain.

 In this example, the filing cabinet is the blockchain– ever growing, and contains all historical data.
 Each drawer represents a block and the folders inside each drawer represent the transactions and relevant data.

-When you create a transaction for example, Humpty, wants to pay a friend, Dumpty, some Bitcoin.
+Let’s say for example Humpty wants to pay a friend, Dumpty, some Bitcoin.
 Humpty writes on a piece of paper that ‘Humpty wishes to transfer ownership of 1BTC to a friend named Dumpty’.
-Humpty also has the option to pay the person that will process this transaction, a transaction fee.
+Humpty also has the option to pay the horseman that will process this transaction, a transaction fee.
 So all up it may cost Humpty 1 BTC + small Transaction fee (BTC) to make this transaction.

 Humpty then creates several copies of this piece of paper.
 Each one is folded in the exact same way, very carefully, using a certain technique, such that only the miners can unfold and see what is written on this paper.